How to recycle

-- Use rechargeable batteries if you can – you can even buy a solar powered recharger.
+- Use rechargeable batteries if you can – you could even buy a solar powered charger!

-- Try to buy appliances that use renewable energy – a wind-up radio or torch, dynamo bicycle lights or solar powered calculators are all good.
+- Try to buy appliances that use renewable energy – a wind-up radio or torch, dynamo bicycle lights or solar powered calculators are all good options.

 Did you know?